vesselio/PhoneGapPlugin/README.md

 ```

 ### Marketo Report Action:
-1. You can report any user performed action by calling the reportAction method.
+1. You can report any user performed action by calling the reportaction method.

 ```javascript
   // First create an event as below